aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 **Dataverse API in another coding language**

 Goto dataverse.org for another coding language that best suits your coding style and needs.
-Currently there are client libraries for Python, Javascript, R, Java, and Julia that can be used to develop against Dataverse Software APIs
+Currently, there are client libraries for Python, Javascript, R, Java, and Julia that can be used to develop against Dataverse Software APIs

 https://guides.dataverse.org/en/5.12/api/client-libraries.html